JWW87/CentralAuth-Docs/docs/developer/overview.md

 ### Step 1: User initiates login

 The user starts the login process in your application.
-This action triggers a redirect to the CentralAuth authorization endpoint, which will either be `centralauth.com` or a [custom domain](/admin/dashboard/organization/settings#custom-domains).
+This action triggers a redirect to the CentralAuth authorization endpoint, which will either be `centralauth.com`, a CentralAuth subdomain or a [custom domain](/admin/dashboard/organization/settings#custom-domains).

 ### Step 2: User authentication